DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 While Halo 2 keeps most of its predecessor's music, it also manages to elevate it with the inclusion of some truly epic electric guitar.
 The guitar elevates the music to something somehow even more exhilarating than what Combat Evolved accomplished.

 Much like with CE Anniversary's release, Halo 2: Anniversary features a re-recorded and remixed re-release of the soundtrack.
-Thankfully, much like with the graphics, it takes a step up from Evolved's.
+Thankfully, much like with the graphics, it takes a step up from Combat Evolved's.
 While some tracks have unfortunately been replaced, it's generally mixed much better and more faithfully to the original, making it an excellent listen.

 The gameplay sees several improvements, with dual wielding, destructible and hijackable vehicles, and reduced fall damage taking the game a monumental step forward.
 These enhancements somehow push the game into something even more dynamic and immersing than Combat Evolved.